 Satan is a cruel and spiteful dictator who manipulates man’s sin to rage against God’s purposes and creation.
 He will do anything to maintain his strongholds around people groups, cultures, cities, and nations.

 Yet, when crisis strikes, the atmosphere discharges.
 It seems to be temporarily cleared of the blinding forces of darkness; fortifications are shaken.
 An opportunity arises to gain authority in the heavens through intercession and get a plan to govern the ground below it.
 When the ground is taken, prison doors open.

 An Apostolic Response to Crisis is a spiritual strategy to bring the influence of Heaven to the enemy-controlled territory through deputized ambassadors of the Kingdom of God.

 Rather than aid, it is an apostolic “raid” founded on the desire to see Jesus reap the reward of His sufferings and gain the nations of the earth as His inheritance.

 Who are the Apostolic Responders?

-These “sent ones” are commissioned to bring the culture and atmosphere of heaven to the darkest and most desperate situations.
-Worship is their warfare, and the Word is their sword as they dismantle dark fortifications in cities so the harvest can be reached.
+These “sent ones” are commissioned to bring the culture and atmosphere of Heaven to the darkest and most desperate situations.
+Worship is their warfare, and the Word is their sword to dismantle dark fortifications in cities to reach the harvest.
 They bring the light that minimizes the influence and dominion of Satan’s dark reign.